 Operating Activities.
 The primary use of our cash has been to fund our clinical research and other general operations.
-The cash used in operating activities during 2017 was primarily related to preparing for and conducting our comparative exposure PK clinical trial, analyzing the data from that trial, the manufacture of Gimoti for such trial, and the preparation of our NDA.
-We expect that cash used in operating activities will continue in 2018 related to the completion and filing of the NDA, as well as to pre-approval and pre-commercialization activities.
+The cash used in operating activities during 2018 was primarily related to the preparation of the NDA and ongoing communication with FDA related to the NDA.
+The cash used in operating activities during 2017 was primarily related to preparing for and conducting our comparative exposure PK clinical trial, analyzing the data from that trial, the manufacture of Gimoti for such trial, and the preparation of the NDA.
+We expect that cash used in operating activities will increase in 2019 due to pre-approval and pre-commercialization activities, as well as commercialization activities should FDA approve the NDA for Gimoti.

 Financing Activities.
-During the year ended December 31, 2017, we received net proceeds of approximately \$7.3 million from the sale of 2,775,861 shares of common stock in an underwritten public offering.
-In addition, we received proceeds of approximately \$135,000 from the sale of 75,529 shares of common stock through our employee stock purchase plan, or ESPP.
-During the year ended December 31, 2016, we received net proceeds of approximately \$13.2 million from the sale of 5,048,632 shares of common stock and 2,975,444 warrants to purchase our common stock.
-In addition, we received net proceeds of approximately \$355,000 from the sale of 56,000 shares of common stock pursuant to the FBR Sales Agreement and the sale of 34,067 shares of common stock through our ESPP.
-These net proceeds from the sales of common stock were offset by the repayment of the \$4.5 million Square 1 loan.
+During the year ended December 31, 2018 we received net proceeds of approximately \$4.6 million from the sale of 1,985,054 shares of common stock pursuant to the FBR Sales Agreement.
+During the year ended December 31, 2017, we received net proceeds of approximately \$7.3 million from the sale of 2,775,861 shares of common stock from an underwritten public offering.
+In addition, during the years ended December 31, 2018 and 2017, we received proceeds of approximately \$47,000 and \$135,000 from the sale of 28,869 and 75,529 shares of common stock, respectively, through our ESPP.